pestrela/music/traktor/README.md

  is a open-source AI tool that quickly isolates the vocals in any song, producing four seprate audio files.
  ([Another link](https://deezer.io/releasing-spleeter-deezer-r-d-source-separation-engine-2b88985e797e)).

 [Stemgen](https://github.com/axeldelafosse/stemgen) is a script that groups several programs to generate a stem file automaticalyy

+[NUO stems](https://github.com/dj-nuo/nuo-stems) is the same idea, but fully packaged, supported, and with helper functions to [clone the existing cues](tools_traktor/traktor_clone_cues.py) to the new files.

 Want to just have a quick go with stems?
-[This pack](https://www.native-instruments.com/en/specials/stems-for-all/free-stems-tracks/) has example tracks.\
+[This pack](https://www.native-instruments.com/en/specials/stems-for-all/free-stems-tracks/) has example tracks.
 Of which I recommend these files:
 * LM_StockholmSyndrome.stem.mp4
 * NR_FeverLine.stem.mp4